-- Immunisation for Seasonal Flu is recommended but not required by our programme.
-If you are on a clinical practicum in a DHB, they may require it.
-It is recommended annually to protect students, patients and reduce community spread. - Immunisation for Diphtheria, Polio, Tetanus and Pertussis is recommended but not required.
-Most students will have completed vaccination in childhood.
-Booster recommended around age 20 - Immunisation for HPV (human papillomavirus) is recommended for female students but not required. - Pertussis is required if you have a placement on paediatric wards in a hospital.
-You will be informed of this by the Director of ClinicalEducation. b) Bridging Study The School of Psychology offers bridging study for students who already have a Bachelor's degree in another subject (not Psychology) and wish to gain the equivalent of a Psychology Major.
+b) BRIDGING STUDY The School of Psychology offers bridging study for students who already have a Bachelor's degree in another subject (not Psychology) and wish to gain the equivalent of a Psychology Major.
 Depending on the subjects studied at undergraduate level, bridging study in other topics such as Linguistics may be appropriate for some people considering an application to the MSLTPrac programme.
-The Transitional Certificate or Certificate of Proficiency (CoP) option is recommended for students who have taken some Psychology courses or a minor in their Bachelor's Degree and require additional courses to meet MSLTPrac entry requirements.
+The Certificate of Proficiency (CoP) option is recommended for students who have taken some Psychology courses or a minor in their Bachelor's Degree and require additional courses to meet MSLTPrac entry requirements.
 In consultation with a Psychology Bridging Programme Advisor, this option can give students the equivalent of a major in Psychology, i.e. a certain number of undergraduate courses are taken to fulfil the prerequisite requirements for postgraduate study.
 Please note that there is no formal qualification attached to this option.
-The Graduate Diploma in Arts (GradDipArts) or Science (GradDipSci) is recommended for students who have few or no courses in Psychology in their Bachelor degree.
+The Graduate Diploma in Arts (GradDipArts) or Science (GradDipSci) is recommended for students who have few or no courses in Psychology in their Bachelor's degree.
 Students enrolled in this programme will be required to complete three Stage II courses and five Stage III courses in Psychology (120 points) to fulfil the School's requirement of a major.
-If planning to continue into postgraduate study, we strongly recommend students take PSYCH 306 ('Research Methods in Psychology').
+If planning to continue into postgraduate study, we strongly recommend students take PSYCH 306 'Research Methods in Psychology' or PSYCH 208 'Producing Psychological Knowledge'.
 Prerequisite areas include Education, Linguistics and Health Sciences so bridging study in these areas is also possible.
 NOTE: